Change of Base for Commutative Algebras: Pullback Crossed Modules

 Within the theory of modules and more generally of Abelian categories, there is \ a very important set of results known as Morita Theory describing between categories of modules.
 The idea is that let $\phi :S\rightarrow R$ be a ring homomorphism and let $M$ be a $R$-module, then we can obtain $S$ -module $\phi ^{\ast }\left( M\right) $ by means of $\phi $ for which the action is given by $s\cdot m=\phi (s)m,$ for $s\in S,m\in M.$ Then there is a functor

 This functor has a left adjoint

-Then each $S$-module $N$ defines a $R$-module $\phi _{\ast }(N)=S\otimes _{S}N.$ This construction can be also known as a ``change of base''\ in a module theory.
+Then each $S$-module $N$ defines a $R$-module $\phi _{\ast }(N)=R\otimes _{S}N.$ This construction is also known as a ``change of base''\ in a module theory.
 In this section we will see the corresponding idea with crossed modules.
-We call these structures a pullback crossed module and induced crossed module, respectively.
+We call these structures the pullback crossed module and the induced crossed module, respectively.
 These functors had already been done by Porter, \cite{[p1]}, under different names.
 Also Shammu \cite{[s]}, had considered in his thesis for non-commutative case.
-But we will deeply analyse these constructions by using the work of Brown-Wensley and Brown,Villanueva and Higgins \cite{[bw1],[bw2],[bvh]}.
+But we will deeply analyse these constructions by using the work of Brown-Wensley and Brown, Higgins and Sivera \cite{[bhs],[bw1],[bw2]}.
 Similar results are known for crossed modules of groups \cite{[bh],[bw1]}, and Lie algebras \cite{[cl]}.

-We will define a pullback crossed module which is due to \cite{[bvh]}. \begin{definition} Given a crossed module $\partial :C\rightarrow R$ and a morphism of $k$ -algebras $\phi :S\rightarrow R,$ the {\it pullback crossed module} can be given by
+We will define a pullback crossed module which is due to \cite{[bhs]}. \begin{definition} Given a crossed module $\partial :C\rightarrow R$ and a morphism of $k$ -algebras $\phi :S\rightarrow R,$ the {\it pullback crossed module} can be given by